 As part of our mission to bring the benefits of machine learning to everyone, we care deeply about mitigating pre-existing biases around societal categories that structure and impact all our lives.
 At Google, this area of research is called Machine Learning Fairness.
 In this page, we share our current thinking on this topic and our recommendations for how to use AutoML in conversation with fairness in ML.

 What is fairness in machine learning?

 Fairness in machine learning is an exciting and vibrant area of research and discussion among academics, practitioners, and the broader public.
 The goal is to understand and prevent unjust or prejudicial treatment of people related to race, income, sexual orientation, religion, gender, and other characteristics historically associated with discrimination and marginalization, when and where they manifest in algorithmic systems or algorithmically aided decision-making.

-Algorithmic challenges emerge in a variety of ways, for example societal bias embedded in training datasets, decisions made during the development of an ML system, or through complex feedback loops that arise when an ML system is deployed in the real world.
+These algorithmic challenges emerge in a variety of ways, including societal bias embedded in training datasets, decisions made during the development of an ML system, and through complex feedback loops that arise when an ML system is deployed in the real world.

-When pursuing fairness in machine learning, we see a diversity of valid perspectives and goals.
-For instance, we may train ML classifiers to predict equally well across all social groups.
+In pursuing fairness in machine learning, we see a diversity of valid perspectives and goals.
+For instance, we might train ML classifiers to predict equally well across all social groups.
 Or, informed by research on the impact of historical inequities, we might aim to design ML systems that try to correct or mitigate adverse outcomes going forward.
-These and many other approaches to fairness in machine learning are important and often interrelated.
+These and many other approaches are important and often interrelated.